dacarlin/protein-diffusion/README.md

 - `DenoisingDiffusionModel` which is similar to models used to denoise 3D point clouds and is not expected to perform particularly well on this task
 - `RegularTransformer` which is a plain transformer model (same caveat, these are baseline models that we are going to demonstrate improvement over)
-- `SE3Transformer` which is a simple SE(3)-equivariant transformer implementation that should perform better than the other models
+- `MysteryTransformer` which is a simple SE(3)-equivariant transformer implementation that should perform better than the other models

 ### Data representation